open-learning-exchange/open-learning-exchange.github.io/pages/githubandmarkdown.md

 There is a lot to learn about GitHub, but to acclimatize you to it, we will provide a basic example of how to change something on GitHub.
 This example will specifically create your own &lt;username&gt;.github.io and allow you to edit and commit your changes.

+####Note:
+Existing Github users, please make sure to set your email address per local repository or make sure global settings are accurate.
+Follow [this](https://help.github.com/articles/setting-your-email-in-git/) for more information.

 ###Find and fork the correct repository
 First, you will need to find the correct GitHub repository to fork.
 Forking is essentially creating a copy of a repository on your own GitHub account, to avoid editing and, possibly, messing up with the main repository.
 To make it easier on you, we will provide you with a link to the correct repository [here](https://github.com/open-learning-exchange/open-learning-exchange.github.io).
 Now, you will fork the repository to your own account.
 Look at the picture below to find the fork button.